te42kyfo/gpu-benches/README.md

 Also have a look at the [gpu-metrics](gpu-metrics) functions, which provide a concise way of measuring hardware performance counter metrics of a kernel launch inside the running program.

+If any of this is useful, stars and citations are welcome!

 ## gpu-stream